When to report

 Corrupt conduct is not always easy to recognise.
 The ICAC realises this and encourages the reporting of conduct wherever there is a reasonable suspicion that corrupt conduct has occurred.

-The ICAC also recognises that public officials working in public authorities may be well placed to identify corrupt wrongdoing, but that they may fear reprisals in their workplace as a result.
-There are certain protections for NSW public officials making disclosures under the provisions of the Public Interest Disclosures Act 1994.
+The ICAC also recognises that public officials working in public authorities may be well placed to identify corrupt wrongdoing, but that they may fear detrimental action in their workplace as a result.
+There are certain protections for those making disclosures under the provisions of the Public Interest Disclosures Act 2022.

 To assist the ICAC to assess a matter, it is often useful to provide enough information to allow the ICAC to understand specifically what is alleged and to ascertain whether the matter is within jurisdiction.
 It can be helpful to attach documents where you have legitimate access to these.